1995 National League Division Series 1

 Game 2 was another see-saw affair.
 Marquis Grissom hit a pair of solo home runs off Rockies starter Lance Painter to help stake the Braves to a 3-0 lead.
 Colorado outfielder Larry Walker tied the game with a three-run home run in the 6th, knocking out the Braves starter, Tom Glavine.
 The Rockies took the lead in the 8th with a pair of doubles by Dante Bichette and Andres Galarraga.
 But the Braves scored three in the top of the 9th off Mike Munoz and Darren Holmes.
 Mark Wohlers got his second save and Alejandro Pena picked up his second win.

 Game 3 was the series' third back-and-forth game.
 John Smoltz and Bill Swift started for the teams and neither got a decision, the third game in a row this happened.
 Eric Young and Vinny Castilla provided dual two-run homers and Young also scored on a wild pitch, all off Smoltz, to give the Rockies a 5-3 lead through six innings.
-The Braves got all their runs in the 4th, tying the game at the time.
+The Braves got all the runs they would score off Swift in the 4th, tying the game at the time.

-Mike Mordecai reduced Colorado's lead to 5-4 with a pinch-hit double in the 7th and Luis Polonia tied the game off Darren Holmes with a pinch-hit single.
+Mike Mordecai reduced Colorado's lead to 5-4 with a pinch-hit double in the 7th and Luis Polonia tied the game off Darren Holmes with a pinch-hit single in the 9th.
 Mark Wohlers came on in the 10th and got two outs until Dante Bichette doubled, Larry Walker was intentionally walked, and Andres Galarraga and Castilla singled.
-Mark Thompson set the Braves down in order for the save.
+Mark Thompson then set the Braves down in order for the save.

 Game 4 saw Greg Maddux face veteran pitcher Bret Saberhagen.
 This game wasn't see-saw at all.
-Colorado took the early lead with a Dante Bichette three-run homer in the 3rd inning, but the Braves scored with singles by Mark Lemke and Marquis Grissom, a two-run double by Chipper Jones, and a two-run homer by Fred McGriff.
+Colorado took the early lead with a Dante Bichette three-run homer in the 3rd inning, but the Braves scored 4 runs in the bottom of the inning with singles by Mark Lemke and Marquis Grissom, a two-run double by Chipper Jones, and a two-run homer by Fred McGriff.
 McGriff added another homer in the 5th and a bases-loaded single in the 7th to provide more cushion for Atlanta.
-Vinny Castilla hit another homer in the 6th.
+Vinny Castilla hit another homer in the 6th, but it was a solo shot.
 Alejandro Pena pitched two innings to finish Maddux's win and send the Braves to their sixth NLCS ever.